-The first step to any successful content strategy is to establish “the who.”
+The first step to any successful content management strategy is to establish your target audience.

 Who do you want to target with your content marketing?

 Your audience is a critical component of your digital content strategy because it determines the type of content you create.
-You want to create content that resonates with your audience, so you must know who is in your audience to deliver better content for them.
+You want to create content that resonates with your audience, so you must know whoyoru audience is to deliver better content for them.